Sports News | French League Leader PSG Slumps to 3-0 Loss at Monaco | LatestLY

-Paris, Mar 20 (AP) Paris Saint-Germain looked sluggish and apathetic Sunday as the French league leader slumped to a 3-0 loss at Monaco, with Wissam Ben Yedder scoring twice.
+Paris, Mar 21 (AP) Paris Saint-Germain looked sluggish and apathetic as the French league leader slumped to a 3-0 loss at Monaco, with Wissam Ben Yedder scoring twice in a match which PSG captain Marquinhos called "catastrophic".

 PSG enjoyed the possession but was largely toothless in attack and the hosts deservedly took the lead in the 25th minute after Youssouf Fofana opened space down the right flank and crossed the ball for Ben Yedder.